discord-jda/JDA-Website/docs/introduction/faq.md

         2. `JDABuilder#setGatewayPool(ScheduledExecutorService)`
         3. `JDABuilder#setRateLimitPool(ScheduledExecutorService)`

-    ??? question How do I make a thread dump?
+??? question "How do I make a thread dump?"

     The JDK provides a utility for creating a thread dump of a running JVM process: `jstack -l <pid>` (that's an L for "Long")
     Example: `jstack -l 1337 > dump.txt` This will list the thread dump and write it to a file called `dump.txt`.